-There is more detailed information about this reserve here.
+There is more detailed information about this National Nature Reserve here.

 To find out more about the Holme Post and the history of Holme Fen please see the heritage section.